xuzfaicloud/WindxRPD-/README.md

-# How to Create a Free Windows 10 RDP using GitHub | Getscreen Method | M8 CLOUD
+# How to Create a Free Windows 10 RDP using GitHub | Getscreen Method | XUZFAI CLOUD

 Hey there, tech enthusiasts!
 Welcome to this step-by-step guide on setting up your very own free Windows 10 RDP using the powerful combo of GitHub and the Getscreen method. 🚀